Kejriwal appeals to Centre to take back bill on powers of Delhi LG | Politics

 He asked where the chief minister will go if the Government of National Capital Territory of Delhi (Amendment) Bill, 2021 brought by the Centre becomes a law.

-''Do elections, votes and our 62 out of 70 seats don't mean anything?''
+''Do elections, votes and our 62 out of 70 seats do not mean anything?''
 Kejriwal further asked.

-Speaking at a protest organised by his Aam Aadmi Party (AAP) against the GNCTD (Amendment) Bill, Kejriwal said, ''I want to appeal to the Centre to take back the GNCTD Bill, don't cheat the people with this legislation.''
-He alleged that the Centre wants to weaken his government through this bill.
+Speaking at a protest organised by his Aam Aadmi Party (AAP) against the GNCTD (Amendment) Bill, Kejriwal said, ''I want to appeal to the Centre to take back the GNCTD Bill, do not cheat the people with this legislation.''
+He alleged that the Centre wants to weaken his government through the bill.

 The BJP has brought this bill as it is scared of the AAP's reach in other states, Kejriwal claimed.